-' Obedient sunto death.'-PHIL. ii.
-8.
+'Obedient unto death.' -Phil.
+2:8.

-OBEDIENT UNTO DEATH.
-This is the third of the scrolls that have been prepared for our meetings.
-After all that has been said on the life of obedience, I purpose speaking, in this address, of the entrance on that life.
+After all that has been said on the life of obedience, I purpose speaking in this address of the entrance on that life.

 You might think it a mistake to take this text, in which you have obedience in its very highest perfection, as our subject in speaking of the entrance on the course.
 But it is no mistake.
 The secret of success in a race is to have the goal clearly defined, and aimed at from the very outset.

 'He became obedient unto death.'
 There is no other Christ for any of us, no other obedience that pleases God, no other example for us to copy, no other Teacher from whom to learn to obey.
-Christians suffer inconceivably, because they do not at once and heartily accept this as the only obedience they are to aim at.
-The youngest Christian will find it a strength in the school of Christ to make nothing less from the commencement his prayer and his vow: Obedient unto Drath.
-It is at once the beauty and the glory of Christ; a share in it is the highest blessing He has to give; the desire for and the surrender to it is possible to the youngest believer.
+Christians suffer inconceivably because they do not at once and heartily accept this as the only obedience they are to aim at.
+The youngest Christian will find it a strength in the school of Christ to make nothing less from the commencement his prayer and his vow: Obedient unto Death.
+It is at once the beauty and the glory of Christ.
+A share in it is the highest blessing He has to give.
+The desire for and the surrender to it is possible to the youngest believer.

 If you want to be reminded of what it means, think of the story in ancient history.
 A proud king, with a great army following him, demands the submission of the king of a small but brave nation.
 When the ambassadors have delivered their message, he calls one of his soldiers to stab himself.
 At once he does it.
 A second is called; he too obeys at once.
 A third is summoned; he too is obedient to death.

 'Go and tell your master that I have three thousand such men; let him come.'

-The king dared count upon men who held their life not dear to them, when the king's word called for it.
+The king dared count upon men who held their life not dear to them when the king's word called for it.
 It is such obedience God wants.
 It is such obedience Christ gave.
-It is such obedience He teaches-be it such obedience and nothing less we seek to learn.
-From the very outset of the Christian life let this be our aim, that we may avoid the fatal mistake of calling Christ Master, and yet not doing what He says.
-Let all who during our Conference have in any degree been convicted of the sin of disobedience, come and listen, as we study from God's Word the way to escape from that, and gain access to the life Christ can givethe entrance to the life of full obedience.
+It is such obedience He teaches.
+Be it such obedience and nothing less we seek to learn.
+From the very outset of the Christian life let this be our aim, that we may avoid the fatal mistake of calling Christ Master and yet not doing what He says.
+Let all who by these addresses have in any degree been convicted of the sin of disobedience, listen as we study from God's Word the way to escape from that and gain access to the life Christ can give-the entrance to the life of full obedience.

-I. THE CONFESSION AND CLEANSING OF THE DISOBEDIENCE.
+I. THE CONFESSION AND CLEANSING OF THE DISOBEDIENCE